Last updated: 07/09/2021 | Estimated Reading Time: 4 minutes

 Floods happen quickly and unexpectedly and can cause irreparable damage to your vehicle.
-It’s therefore vital to make sure you’ve got the level of car insurance cover you need before that happens.
+It's important to know whether or not your car insurance policy covers flood damage in case you find yourself in this situation.

-We take a look at what you can do if you have a flooded car, what it means for your insurance and how you can protect yourself.
+We take a look at what you can do if you have a flood-damaged car, what it means for your insurance and how you can protect yourself.

 In This Guide:

 - Does my insurance cover a flooded car?

 - What does flood damage insurance cover me for?